The-Devoyage/devoyage-web/blog/subgraph-v0.0.8/index.md

 Thanks for checking in on the progress.
 There is a lot of work to do in order to get to v1, a production ready environment!

-If you are a rusteacean and want to jump in, please feel free to check out the [source code](https://www.github.com/the-devoyage/subgraph), and share your ideas about the future of the project.
+If you are a curios rusteacean and want to jump in, please feel free to check out the [source code](https://www.github.com/the-devoyage/subgraph), and share your ideas about the future of the project.

 Upcoming projects include Delete Operations, Authorization Support, Testing Integrations, Federation 2 Support, and Error Handling!
 Thanks